 Forged blades are not all flexible and this makes them solid and stable.
 This feature, which easily is seen as a drawback, makes it easy to sharpen because the blade won’t twist.
 Hence, when you hold it against sharpening steel or whetstone, it’s sure to remain firm.

 Once you get a hand-forged knife, you can rest assured that it’s a lifetime purchase.
 The fact that they are tough and resilient eliminates every chance of damage.
 More so, you can always restore the efficacy of its blade by constantly running it through a whetstone.
-So far you didn’t lose or misplace it, this kitchen faithful is sure to serve for ages.
+So far you didn’t lose or misplaced it, this kitchen faithful is sure to serve for ages.

-Drawbacks of Hand Forged Knives
+Drawbacks of Hand-Forged Knives

 Hand-forged knives tend to be heavier than every other kitchen knife because of their unrivaled solidity.
 More so, due to the quality of the cutlery, it is more expensive than stamped knives.